PritamMahata/service_hub/README.md

 ### For Service Providers

-- *Service Listing*: Providers can create, update, and delete their service listings.
+- *Service Listing*: Providers can create, update, and delete service listings.
 - *Dashboard*: Providers can manage bookings, view earnings, and analyze performance.
 - *Profile Management*: Providers can update their profiles and set availability.
 - *Reviews and Ratings*: Providers can view client feedback and improve their services.